openintegrationhub/Connectors/Adapters/OpenQuestions.md

  Extract functionalities of the system to complete the initial import.
 * Require polling trigger have config variables for pollingStart (which defaults to now) and pollingEnd (which defaults to never).
-This provides an operational tool which can then be used as a recovery mechanism outages to the webhook infrastructure.
+This provides an operational tool which can then be used as a recovery mechanism outage to the webhook infrastructure.

 # Standardized Event Metadata Information